 - Pays attention to faces: Gone are the days when the baby would look at faces as if seeing through a haze.
-A two-month-old intently looks at someone’s face, focuses on the face and maintains steady eye contact especially with primary caretakers such as parents.
+A two-month-old intently looks at someone’s face, focuses on the face, and maintains steady eye contact, especially with primary caretakers such as parents.
 Recognition comes.
 This is one of the important signs of cognitive development.

 - Can locate sound source: A better coordination of hearing and brain functions brings the ability to locate the source of the sound.
 The two-month-old turns his head around, searching for the sound source, for instance, the location of a moving rattle, a talking person.
 This can be tested by clapping on either side of the baby and seeing if the baby turns the head (1).

 - Has different crying tones: The baby cries when hungry differ from those when he just soiled.
 The baby’s mind is capable of prompting different vocalizations to convey distinct feelings (2).

-- Recognizes people at distance: Memory and recall grow in leaps and the baby is quite capable of recognizing familiar faces even at a distance.
+- Recognizes people at a distance: Memory and recall grow in leaps and the baby is quite capable of recognizing faces even at a distance.

 Physical development milestones:

-These landmarks show a baby’s physical growth and muscular abilities.
+These landmarks indicate a baby’s physical development, including their growth and muscular abilities.

 - Head stays straight when held in sitting position: The head no more falls backward when the infant is held in sitting position.
-Neck holding starts and this is an important mile stone.
-Neck muscles in a two-month-old baby are stronger, which means he keeps his head straight while sitting with support.
+Neck holding starts and this is an important milestone.
+Neck muscles in a two-month-old baby are stronger, which means he keeps his head straight while sitting up with support.